Haneke among names in frame for Cannes film awards

 Austria's Michael Haneke, who is gaining a reputation as arguably Europe's greatest director, moved audiences to tears with "Amour" (Love), an elegiac and restrained portrayal of an elderly woman's illness and death and how her husband copes.

-The performances from lead actors Jean-Louis Trintagnant and Emmanuelle Riva, both in their 80s, were singled out, although Cannes tends not to award a single movie mutiple awards.
+The performances from lead actors Jean-Louis Trintagnant and Emmanuelle Riva, both in their 80s, were singled out, although Cannes tends not to award a single movie multiple awards.

 Another uncompromising depiction of suffering, this time based on a real-life exorcism that went tragically wrong, has put Romanian Cristian Mungiu in with a good chance of victory with "Beyond the Hills", set in a remote monastery.